 - From a couch, comfortable chair, or standing desk instead of a traditional desk

-Flexible workspace (also known as flex office space, coworking, or serviced office space) is a type of full-service workspace designed to provide teams and individuals different ways to work depending on their needs at that moment.
+Flexible workspace (also known as flex office space, coworking, or serviced office space) is a type of full-service workspace designed to provide teams and individuals with different ways to work depending on their needs at that moment.

 With traditional workspaces, employees get a desk where they stay all day, no matter what they’re working on.
-These spaces typically require a fixed, long-term lease, and only offer amenities and experience based on what the company has built out.
+These spaces typically require a fixed, long-term lease and only offer amenities and experience based on what the company has built out.

-- Flexible leases or memberships – Both long- and short-term leases available, plus the option to reserve on-demand space.
+- Flexible leases or memberships – Both long- and short-term leases are available, plus the option to reserve on-demand space.

-- Transparent agreements – Clear, easy-to-understand lease agreements, with no hidden fees or unknown expenses.
+- Transparent agreements – Clear, easy-to-understand lease agreements with no hidden fees or unknown expenses.